Solon Johnson: Public office

 In 1846, he became a member of the county board of supervisors, and upon the formal establishment of the Town of Port Washington, was elected to its first town board (equivalent to a city council).
-He was also the Democrat nominee for county sheriff.
+He was also the Democratic nominee for county sheriff.
 In early 1848 he was the Democratic candidate for the Wisconsin State Senate for Washington County, but lost to Frederick W. Horn, who was running as an "Independent Democrat" ("stump candidate", in the jargon of the era).
 In late 1848 he was elected as a Democrat to the State Assembly's 1st Washington County district, succeeding fellow Democrat Henry Allen, for the 1849 session (the 2nd Wisconsin Legislature).
 When he took office in January, he was reported as being 38 years old, from New York, and as having been in Wisconsin for nine years.
 He was assigned to the standing committees on roads, bridges and ferries; and on agriculture and manufactures.
 He was re-elected for the 1850 session.
 In 1850 he supported James Duane Doty, the Whig candidate for United States Representative, and was defeated for re-election; he was succeeded in the 1851 session by Horn, now the Democratic nominee.